iggyster3/loc8r-mean-app/README.md

 Example MEAN Application code
 =============================

-This is the code for the sample 'loc8r' application that is built through the course of the following book [Getting MEAN](http://www.manning.com/sholmes/).
+This is the code for the sample application that is built through the course of the following book [Getting MEAN](http://www.manning.com/sholmes/).
+The application is called 'loc8r'

 Getting MEAN is published by Manning[www.manning.com/sholmes/](http://www.manning.com/sholmes/)